 The Contract 1300 contractor's staff includes a Contractor's Quality Manager (CQM), who reports to the contractor's management at an organizational level superior to the contractor's Project Manager.
 The CQM is provided by a subcontractor.
 The reporting structure is to provide the CQM with direct access to the contractor's Principal Officers.
 A CNCR Log for identifying, correcting, documenting, and controlling non-conformances is maintained by the contractor and reviewed at weekly status meetings for each work package.
-Subsequent work activities may not progress for work that is the subject of a Corrective Action Request until the conditions that are averse to quality are corrected.
-If the contractor does not issue a CNCR, SFMTA may issue an NCN, in which SFMTA's QA staff identifies non-conforming work.
+For any work that is the subject of a Corrective Action Request, subsequent work activities are not allowed to progress until the conditions that are averse to quality are corrected.
+If the contractor does not issue a CNCR, SFMTA may issue an NCN, in which SFMTA's QA staff identifies the non-conforming work.